gagneurlab/OUTRIDER/README.md

 ## Installation

-`OUTRIDER` is an R software package requiring a running [R 3.4 version or higher](https://cran.r-project.org/).
+`OUTRIDER` is an R software package requiring a running [R 3.6 version or higher](https://cran.r-project.org/).

 We will use `BiocManager` to install the package and its dependencies.
-If you use an R version < 3.5.1 or Bioconductor version < 3.8, please install OUTRIDER with devtools from GitHub directly [(see below)](#OUTRIDER-development-installation).
+If you want to install the devel version of `OUTRIDER`, please install it with devtools from GitHub directly [(see below)](#OUTRIDER-development-installation).